New Urban Agenda Berlin

 More projects

-• Accommodation for refugees in Berlin
+• Offering refugees a home in Berlin

 How can refugees find adequate and affordable housing in Berlin?
 In the midst of a tight housing market and numerous barriers to access, we are developing ideas for possible solutions with policymakers, civil society and the real estate industry.

-Research atlas "Social cohesion"
+Research Atlas "Social Cohesion

-• Future of democracy trialogue series
+• Trialogue series Future of Democracy

-"Who is responsible for the future of democracy? - A perspective-rich series of discussions on the relationship between business and democracy in times of global change, protectionism and populism." - a joint [...]
+"Who bears responsibility for the future of democracy? – A perspective-rich discussion series on the relationship between business and democracy in times of global change, protectionism and populism." - a joint [...]

-Trialogues on the topics of work (time) culture and equality with the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+Trialogue on the topics of work (time) culture and equality with the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

 • Voices at the touch of a button: citizen participation via voice messages

-On behalf of the Senate Department for Urban Development and Housing and the Mitte district office of Berlin, we are realising digital citizen participation: The "Voices at the push of a button" project collects ideas via voice messages for the [...]
+On behalf of the Senate Department for Urban Development and Housing and the District Office Mitte of Berlin, we implement digital citizen participation: The project "Voices at the Push of a Button" collects ideas via voice messages for the [...]

-• Trialogue series "Energy Systems of the Future" (ESYS)
+• Trialogue Series "Energy Systems of the Future" (ESYS)

-The Berlin Governance Platform, in cooperation with the academy project "Energy Systems of the Future", conducts trials as sounding boards for the working groups of the academy project.
+In cooperation with the Academies Project "Energy Systems of the Future", the Berlin Governance Platform conducts trialogues as sounding boards for the working groups of the Academies Project.

-• Trialogue "Science Platform Sustainability 2030"
+• Trialogue "Science Platform Sustainability 2030

-In cooperation with the Mobility Working Group of the Science Platform Sustainability 2030, the Berlin Governance Platform held the trialogue "Sustainable on the move - making mobility attractive now".
+The Berlin Governance Platform, in cooperation with the Mobility Working Group of the Science Platform Sustainability 2030, conducted the trialogue "Sustainably on the Move – Making Mobility Attractive Now".

-The aim of the "Energiewende PartnerStadt" project was to exchange expertise and experience on the local energy transition across national borders, facilitate technology transfer in the field of renewable energies and promote cohesion in Europe.
+The aim of the "Energiewende PartnerStadt" project was to exchange know-how and experience on local energy transition across national borders, to facilitate technology transfer in the field of renewable energies and to promote cohesion in Europe [...]

 • International exchange Berlin-Minsk